mmu-webdesign/IWD-web-term2/rwd-week-4.md

 ```
 ### Your design

 Once the gallery is working you can make adjustments to best fit your design.
-This might include dimensions, colours, padding and margins.
+This might include dimensions, colours, padding and margins. *Remember, start mobile first*.

 ### Your images